CrossRealms/Splunk-Cyences-App-for-Splunk/docs/release_notes/old_release_notes.md

     * Added a drilldown option for Compromised System and Signature dashboard panels.
     * Combined open alert query in search in the Alert Details panel.
     * A minor issue with panel visibility was fixed.
-    * Alert’s execution and notable events are now being stored in the events under the cyences index.
+    * Alert's execution and notable events are now being stored in the events under the cyences index.
         * There is no limit for how long a user will be able to view the notable events.

 * ### Configuration page UI improvements: